CSHoffmann/SET-card-game/README.md

-# Set Card Game
-This is a web version of the card game Set developed with HTML, CSS and base JavaScript.

 # What is Set?
 Set is a pattern based card game where the player looks for three card combinations to form *sets*.
 A standard deck contains 81 unique cards, with each card possessing four distinct features: